Taxation is often the most important aspect when choosing a location for business. Learn the basics about Estonian taxes relevant to e-residents.

 Regardless of your e-Residency status, you must always pay personal tax in the country in which you are a tax resident.
+It is very important to understand the difference between e-residency and residency, one of them being a digital status, other a physical with residential benefits and obligations.
 E-Residency does not mean you are an Estonian tax resident.

-A person is regarded an Estonian tax resident if their place of residence (the place where they permanently, or primarily, live) is in Estonia or if they have lived in Estonia for at least 183 days over a consecutive 12-month period.
-Learn more on the EMTA website.
+A person is only regarded an Estonian tax resident if their place of residence (the place where they permanently, or primarily, live) is in Estonia or if they have lived in Estonia for at least 183 days over a consecutive 12-month period.
+Learn more on the Estonian Tax and Customs Board website.

 Corporate tax residency

 Estonia has a simple rule which says that a company is a tax resident in Estonia if it is incorporated under Estonian laws.
 If you have registered your Estonian OÜ, then this means your company is an Estonian tax resident and subject to tax in Estonia.

 However, some countries have different rules for deciding if a company is tax resident.
 It is common that in addition to the place of incorporation, the place of effective management triggers tax residence.
 If you run your company from a country with such rules, then the company might end up having dual tax residence – this happens when two states believe that the company is tax resident in their jurisdiction and will want to tax the company’s profits.

 In case business activities of this company are carried out elsewhere or the company is managed from outside of Estonia, the income received in a foreign state will be taxed in this foreign state and Estonia will ensure avoidance of double taxation.
 At the Estonian Government website you can find a list of all Conventions for the avoidance of double taxation.

 Never rely on general advise, however, when it comes to taxation.
 International taxation rules may be complex and are dependent on the specifics of your business activities and location.